 Are you paying too much Council Tax?

-According to MoneySavingExpert, up to 400,000 homes are in the wrong Council Tax band.
+According to MoneySavingExpert, hundreds of thousands of homes are in the wrong Council Tax band.
 So it’s worth making sure you’re not being overcharged.

 It shouldn’t take more than ten minutes to find out.
 And you might end up saving hundreds of pounds and getting a rebate.

-Also check whether you qualify for a discount of up to 50% off your Council Tax bill.
+Also check whether you qualify for a discount of up to 50% off your Council Tax bill, if you:

 But there are plenty of ways to cut travel costs.
 These include: